-The Federal Campus Sex Crimes Prevention Act required institutions of higher education to issue a statement to the campus community about where to find information on registered sex offenders on the state website.
+The Federal Campus Sex Crimes Prevention Act required institutions of higher education to issue a statement to the campus community about where to find information on registered sex offenders in the state.

 In NH, convicted sex offenders must register with the local police jurisdiction in which they reside.
 This information is transferred to the NH State Police who maintain this website.
 This information can be found at: https://business.nh.gov/nsor/.